mplesser/azcam/docs/docs/index.md

 # AzCam Applications
 AzCam *applications* are stand-alone programs which utilize AzCam functionality.
 The most important application is *azcamserver* which defines the tools for a hardware system.
 Most but not all applications are clients which connect to an *azcamserver* application.
 These clients cab be written in any languages.
 Some are experimental or still in development.
 Examples include:

+  * [azcam-tool](https://github.com/mplesser/azcam-tool): an exposure control GUI written in National Instruments LabVIEW
   * [azcam-expstatus](https://github.com/mplesser/azcam-expstatus): a small GUI which displays exposure progress
-  * [azcam-monitor](https://github.com/mplesser/azcam-monitr): an app to monitor and control AzCam processes on the local network
-  * [azcam-tool](https://github.com/mplesser/azcam-tool): an exposure control GUI written in National Instruments LabVIEW
   * [azcam-imageserver](https://github.com/mplesser/azcam-imageserver) an app to receive and write image data from a remote *azcamserver*
-  * [azcam-observe](https://github.com/mplesser/azcam-observe) supports observing scripts which utilizes a Qt-based GUI and command line interface

 # Command Structure
 The AzCam command structure provides a fairly uniform interface which can be used from the local command line (CLI), a remote socket connection, or the web interface.
 An example for taking a 2.5 second *flat field* exposure is: